dunkOnIT/duncaninreallife/_posts/2022-04-17-working-smarter-not-harder.md

     - Just need to make sure that such a thought keeps its fairly low priority, that I don't let it take over!
 - Injuries/pain are borderline, but under control :)
 - Generally just feeling confident in myself at the moment.
 I think the long weekend and the pressure it removes have really helped there.
+- I've really enjoyed getting some better/more automated systems set up on Windows for launching different projects - ueli + batch files are awesome :)